(Another technical missive for my students at NEC.)

 Update: Some on social media are taking this post to mean I’m saying all scalar theory is bad.
 That’s not what I’m trying to say!
 A lot of my favorite music requires scalar theory, John Coltrane and McCoy Tyner for starters.
 Joe Henderson’s masterpiece “Inner Urge” couldn’t exist without scalar theory.
 However I think Coltrane, Tyner, and Henderson only use scalar theory for a certain kind of effect.
 All three were superb blues players, all three adored the American Songbook, all three had an intimate relationship to the grammar of Thelonious Monk.
 The blues, the American Songbook, and the grammar of Monk are three things that might get erased by student-level scale theory.

-If you want to support Do the Gig and Do the Math and also get updates about gigs, masterclasses, and new DTM posts, subscribe to Transitional Technology.
+If you want to support Do the Math and also get updates about gigs, masterclasses, and new posts, subscribe to Transitional Technology.